US ~ Miami

 Our growing and successful business comprises of over 700 talented individuals globally, in an environment where everybody counts and is instrumental to our success.
 With state-of-the-art manufacturing and clinical facilities in the UK and USA, we deliver a full range of drug development solutions around the globe saving our clients both time and money.

-People join Quotient Sciences because we are a respected member of the drug development world, specializing in delivering innovative solutions that integrate formulation development, real-time GMP manufacturing, and clinical testing.
-We pride ourselves on the quality of our services and our engaged culture.
+People join Quotient Sciences because we are a respected member of the drug development world, specialising in delivering innovative solutions that integrate formulation development, real time GMP manufacturing and clinical testing We pride ourselves on the quality of our services and our engaged culture.
 We are passionate about helping our customers get new medicines to market.

-The Associate Director, GCP QA is responsible for implementing and maintaining Good Clinical Practice (GCP) compliance programs and the Quality Management Systems (QMS) to support the clinical trial activities at Quotient Sciences Miami.
+The Manager, GCP QA is responsible for implementing and maintaining Good Clinical Practice (GCP) compliance programs and the Quality Management Systems (QMS) to support the clinical trial activities at Quotient Sciences Miami.
 Provides QA oversight to assure clinical trial activities are conducted in compliance with applicable regulations, ICH GCP guidelines, and internal policies and procedures.
 Manages and conducts internal and supplier audits, hosts client audit, and serves as the point of contact and host for all regulatory inspections.
-The Associate Director, GCP QA promotes a GCP compliant environment with internal and external stakeholders while ensuring established quality systems are employed.
+The Manager, GCP QA promotes a GCP compliant environment with internal and external stakeholders while ensuring established quality systems are employed.

 - Assure successful outcomes of client audits and regulatory inspections by managing the sites compliance status, proactively identifying and working collaboratively to resolve compliance risks, and maintaining an effective GCP Quality Management System.
 Serve as audit host for client audits and regulatory inspections.
 As required, lead the resolution of and response to any audit/inspection findings.
 Effectively communicate audit and inspection outcomes to site and Executive Management.